keriganmarketing/beachy-beach/wp-content/plugins/jch-optimize/readme.txt

 = 2.4.0 =
 * Minor bug fixes and improvements
-* Improved efficieny of caching policy of static assets
+* Improved efficiency of caching policy of static assets
 * Added Http/2 push feature [PRO VERSION]
 * Added support for srcsets and iframe to Lazyload images feature [PRO VERSION]
 * Removed font-face from combined CSS file when Optimize CSS Delivery is enabled [PRO VERSION]